 Pressure pulsations calculated by the TD simulation were compared to measured pulsations as well as the pulsations calculated in the original pulsation model.
 These pulsation results are shown in Figure 11.
 The pressure pulsations from the TD simulation agree with the measurements of the actual system.
 Note that the pressure pulsations from the TD model are calculated for a speed range of $\pm 10\%$ of the compressor speed range.
-The actual compressor speed is fixed at 420 rpm, so only one pulsation value is measured at each order of compressor run speed in the field data.
+The actual compressor speed is fixed at 420 rpm, so there is only one measured pulsation value at each order of compressor run speed in the field data.